aaronlsmiles/NeRFusion/README.md

 ## Work in progress: Please keep checking back for updates!

-NeRF directory/codes written in <a href="https://www.udemy.com/course/neural-radiance-fields-nerf/">Neural Radiance Fields (NeRF) course on Udemy</a>
+-NeRF directory/codes written in <a href="https://www.udemy.com/course/neural-radiance-fields-nerf/">Neural Radiance Fields (NeRF) course on Udemy</a>